mnsboev/Evidence-Examples/examples/dependabot/README.md

 # Dependabot Vulnerability Alerts Evidence Example Workflow

-The GitHub Actions workflow, named dependabot-evidence-example.yml, demonstrates how to automate the collection of Dependabot vulnerability alerts and attach them as signed evidence to a Docker image within JFrog Artifactory.
+This repository provides a working example of a GitHub Actions workflow that captures all open Dependabot vulnerability alerts for a repository and attaches them as signed, verifiable evidence to a Docker image in JFrog Artifactory.

+This workflow creates a point-in-time snapshot of your repository's dependency security posture,

 ## Overview
 The workflow builds a Docker image, fetches open Dependabot vulnerability alerts for the repository, pushes the Docker image to JFrog Artifactory, and attaches the Dependabot alerts as signed evidence to the Docker image package.
 This workflow's primary goal is to automate the collection of security scan results from Dependabot and associate them directly with the deployed artifact in Artifactory, enhancing traceability and compliance for security posture in your CI/CD pipeline.

+### **Key Features**

+* **Build & Publish**: Builds a Docker image from a `Dockerfile` to serve as the subject for the evidence.
+* **Vulnerability Data Fetching**: Uses the `gh` CLI to query the GitHub API for all open Dependabot alerts.
+* **JSON Transformation**: Leverages `jq` to transform the raw API response into a clean, structured JSON predicate.
+* **Optional Markdown Summary**: Includes a helper script to generate a human-readable Markdown report from the JSON data.
+* **Signed Evidence Attachment**: Attaches the JSON report as a predicate to the co

 ## Prerequisites
 - JFrog CLI 2.65.0 or above (installed automatically in the workflow)